A Brief History of Panorama 1453

 You can also download the 360° panoramic picture from the website of the museum and get a taste of what it looks like from your phone or computer.
 Keep in mind, however, experiencing it in person is much, much better.

 Apart from the main room of Panorama 1453 Museum Istanbul, there is also an exhibition near the entrance which resembles a more traditional museum.
 There, you can see the 3-step maps that give information about the conquest of Istanbul.
 If you wish to purchase some gifts for your loved ones, there is a gift shop inside as well.
 One of the favorites of many visitors is a souvenir coin that has the Fatih the Conqueror’s signature and the museum’s logo.
-You can get it for 3 Turkish Liras from the small kiosk in the hall.

 On the outside of the building, there is also a helicopter simulation in which you can tour the Istanbul or Turkey in a simulated flight and virtually travel to various places like Istanbul Topkapı Palace, ancient Greek cities in Bergama and Ephesus, Antalya Aspendos, Cappadocia, Mountain Nemrut, Sümela Monastery, Uludağ, Bosphorus, Maiden's Tower, Dolmabahçe Palace, Hagia Sophia, Sultanahmet, Golden Horn, Rumelia Fortress and Egyptian Market.